I’ve recently had a couple of articles sent to me about how to help a survivor if you are in a close relationship.

-Meanwhile, the partner and the family feel the turmoil too (the scientific term is neuroception).
+Meanwhile, the partner and the family feel the turmoil too.
 Sometimes things get worse before they get better.
 With resources already low, it becomes increasingly challenging for partners to remain optimistic.

 And there can be financial pressure.
 Often and understandably, the survivor may not be able to work during this time.
 The partner takes on the financial burden too.